Stephaniekhasoha/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changing group owner to a file
+changing the owner and the group owner